sdw-online/postgres-dwh/dwh_pipelines/dwh_approach.md

 # Approach

-* Raw layer
+* Raw layer - for storing source data in its original state
-* Staging layer
+* Staging layer - for cleaning and framing raw data in a suitable format for pre-computing
-* Semantic layer
+* Semantic layer - for pre-computing staged data with business logic to create single version of truth
-* Data warehouse layer
+* Data warehouse layer - for exposing single version of truth to downstream users as the DWH
-* Governance layer
+* Governance layer - for establishing processes, practices and policies for managing the DWH's data
-* Orchestration layer
+* Orchestration layer - for scheduling pipeline tasks and managing their dependencies